Starting Monday, November 15th, all Spring House patients will be seen in our North Wales office at:

 Macular degeneration is the leading cause of diminishing eyesight in men and women over 50, but there are ways you can preserve your sight with appropriate treatment.
 The highly qualified specialists at Ophthalmology Physicians & Surgeons, PC have considerable experience in treating patients with macular degeneration and have a range of effective treatment options available.
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today.
+If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today.

 Macular degeneration is a condition affecting the center of your retina, which is called the macula.
 Macular degeneration is the most common cause of vision problems in people over 50.
 There are two types of macular degeneration, dry and wet: